 By the definitions employed herein, chainette fringe is a "medium-density" fringe — its strands are thinner than the twisted cords of bullion fringe, but thicker than those in brush fringe (which are wispy and easily become untamed):

-N.B.- In the image above, the chainette fringe retains its factory pull cord; this should be left attached until fully sewn into your sash.
+N.B.- The chainette fringe is pictured here with its factory pull cord; this should be retained until fully sewn into a sash.

-Adhering to the protocol described earlier, fringe is present on the sashes worn by Kirk, Uhura, and Marlena Moreau.
+Adhering to the Protocol and Design section above, fringe is present on the sashes worn by Kirk, Uhura, and Marlena Moreau.

-There are slight variations in length, but this might be accounted for simply by differences in how far the top of the fringe was turned to the under-side of the sashes during construction.
+There are slight variations in length; this might be accounted for simply by differences in how far the top of the fringe was turned to the under-side during construction, or else the studio may not have had enough yardage of any one specific length onhand.

 In most costuming practice, sashes are constructed double-layer: two strips of fabric are placed right sides together, then sewn around their edges and turned inside-out, producing a sash that has the "right side" of the fabric on both sides.